 Use this product as directed.
 Follow all directions on the product package and prescription label.
 If you have any questions, ask your doctor or pharmacist.

 Some products need to be shaken before use.
 Check the label to see if you should shake the bottle well before using.
-Apply to the affected areas of the skin, usually 1-3 times a day or as directed by your doctor.
+Apply to the affected areas of the skin, usually 1 to 3 times a day or as directed by your doctor.
 Rub in well until absorbed.
 How often you apply the medication will depend on the product and your skin condition.

 Use this medication regularly to get the most benefit from it.
 Most moisturizers need water to work well.
 Apply the product after bathing/showering/shampooing while the skin is still damp.
 For very dry skin, your doctor may instruct you to soak the area before using the product.
 Long, hot, or frequent bathing/washing can worsen dry skin.